MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 category: Misc
 ---

-In software design, most conversations regarding design have a foundation based on coupling and cohesion.
-Having a deep understanding of what coupling and cohesion mean is key having an effective conversations regarding good software design.
+In software design, most conversations regarding design have a foundation based on the concepts of coupling and cohesion.
+Having a deep understanding of what coupling and cohesion mean are key to having an effective conversations regarding good software design.

 In my explanations below I have intentionally used the term "segment of code" instead of "class" or "module".
 For your paradigm of choice replace this phrase with whatever construct makes most sense to your language.